stateofca/opencred/README.md

     loginExplain: "To login with your credential wallet, you will need to have the credential wallet app <with configurable URL to app stores> installed"
     appInstallExplain: "If you don't have a credential wallet yet, you can get one by downloading the credential wallet app <with configurable URL to app stores>"
     appCta: "Open wallet app"
-    presentationError: An error occurred during presentation.
-Please refresh the page to try again.
     copyright: "Powered by OpenCred"
     pageTitle: "Login"
 ```